How Many Lives Can a Polyester Garment Have?

 Short videos showing bottles being shredded, melted, and spun into yarn have convinced many consumers that most polyester garments are made from recycled bottles.

-• A hangtag that says “made from recycled bottles” does not automatically mean the garment is part of a fully circular loop.
+Many polyester garments are still made from virgin PET, just like new bottles.
+Bottle-to-garment, or bottle-to-fiber, is only one route within a much larger polyester system.
+And a hangtag that says “made from recycled bottles” does not automatically mean the garment is part of a fully circular loop.

 1.3 Lifecycle #2: Bottle-to-Garment Recycling—and Its Limits

-Bottle → Garment: Sorted PET bottles → washed, flaked, remelted → rPET pellets → recycled polyester fibers → fabrics → garments.
+Bottle → Garment: sorted PET bottles → washed, flaked, remelted → rPET pellets → recycled polyester fibers → fabrics → garments.

-The problem appears when the direction is reversed:
+The problem appears when the direction is reversed.

 2.1 What Builds Up in the Recycling Stream